-The role of the Regulations
+The Role of the Regulations

-- Amendments to the 1991 Regulations were made in 2019. - Approximately 11,300 offices are subject to the OLA and the Regulations. - Using various criteria and thresholds in the form of numbers and percentages, the Regulations define, for an existing office,: - the circumstances where there is significant demand in the minority language and it must therefore be bilingual; and - cases where the nature of the office justifies it being bilingual.
+- Amendments to the 1991 Regulations were made in 2019. - Approximately 11,300 offices are subject to the OLA and the Regulations. - Using various criteria and thresholds in the form of numbers and percentages, the Regulations define, for an existing office: - the circumstances where there is significant demand in the minority language, in which case it must be designated bilingual; and - cases where the nature of the office justifies it being bilingual.

-What is meant by "office" and "public"
+What is meant by "Office" and "Public"